aklump/check-pages/README.md

 * _Test_ - A single URL check within a suite.
 * _Assertion_ - A single find action against the response body of a test, or a validation that the HTTP response code matches an expected value.

+## Requirements

+* You must install with Composer.
+* Tests suites are written in YAML.
+* Little to no experience with PHP is necessary.
+Copy and paste will suffice.

 ## Install

 The following creates a stand-alone project in a folder named _check-pages_.  _See also Install In Another Composer Project_.